Britain to rule on Rupert Murdoch's bid for Sky on Tuesday

 The British government will give its verdict on Rupert Murdoch's pursuit of European pay-TV group Sky later on Tuesday,Sky News said.

-Murdoch's Twenty-First Century Fox launched it bid to buy the 61 percent of Sky it does not own in December 2016, but the takeover has held up by politicians and regulators who fear it will give the mogul too much influence in Britain.
+Murdoch launched his bid to buy all of Sky in December 2016, but the takeover has been held up by politicians and regulators who fear it will give the mogul too much influence in Britain.

-If the bid is cleared by the government, possibly requiring further undertakings, Murdoch will go against U.S. rival Comcast in a battle to buy Sky.
+If the government gives Fox the go-ahead to buy Sky - a verdict that could come with demands for more concessions - Murdoch faces another fight before he wins the prize.

+Comcast made a rival offer for Sky in February, resulting in the Sky's independent board members withdrawing their recommendation of the offer from Fox, which already owns 39 percent of Sky.

 (Reporting by Paul Sandle, editing by Louise Heavens)